 Steam Train Rides Cornwall

-Lappa Valley in Cornwall is located in 35 acres of Cornish woodland.
-It not only has a Santa train, but it has a number of activities to keep little ones busy.
+It is not surprising to find a Christmas train in Cornwall.
+Lappa Valley is located in 35 acres of Cornish woodland.
+It not only has a Santa train, but it has some of the best things to do in Cornwall with kids.
+In fact, there is plenty to keep little ones busy all day.
 The journey starts when you board a nostalgic train and ride it through the wooded valley into Lappa.

 Tickets can be booked online and all bookings are seated together and treated as a social bubble.